Programmes

 Portfolio

 Your portfolio should contain 10–15 pieces of original work that demonstrate your creative development and process.
-It should include drawings, sketches, idea developments and demonstrate relevant 2D work (e.g. posters, editorial, photography, graphic design artwork, paintings, printmaking, digital imaging, web design) and 3D work (e.g. 3D design, 3D paper structures, packaging design).
+It should include drawings, sketches, idea developments and demonstrate relevant 2D work (e.g. posters, editorial, photography, graphic design artwork, paintings, printmaking, digital imaging, web design) and 3D work (e.g. 3D design, 3D paper structures, packaging design).You are required to upload your portfolio online.

 Interview

-Shortlisted candidates will be contacted for an interview.
+Shortlisted applicants will be contacted for an interview.
 During the interview, you are required to participate in a dialogue regarding the content of your portfolio.
 Be prepared to talk about your work, inspirations and influences.
 Tell us what motivates you to learn, explore and experiment in your areas of interest.
 You should also share how you think the programme will help you in your future career choices.

 International applicants